TL;DR

 This is the single most important concept to understand about UK private medical insurance.

 - PMI is designed to cover ACUTE conditions.
-An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a full recovery.
+An acute condition is a disease, illness, or injury that is likely to respond quickly to treatment and lead to a recovery.
 Examples include a hernia, joint pain needing replacement, or cataracts.

 - PMI does NOT cover CHRONIC or PRE-EXISTING conditions.